-- Gross Rental Value is calculated by multiplying weekly rent (determined by the Valuer General) by the number of weeks of the year.
+Property values are determined using their Gross Rental Value (GRV).GRV is calculated by multiplying weekly rent (determined by the Valuer General) by the number of weeks of the year.

-The GRV is affected factors such as location, number of bedrooms and bathroom, if the property has an ocean view or swimming pool, and the age of the building.
+The GRV of vacant land is calculated on the basis of 3 per cent of its capital/resale value.
+The GRV is affected by factors such as location, number of bedrooms and bathrooms, if the property has an ocean view or swimming pool, and the age of the building.

 Rate in the Dollar